quicwg/base-drafts/draft-ietf-quic-tls.md

 endpoints support that version.
 This is acceptable provided that the features of TLS 1.3 that are used by QUIC are supported by the newer version.

+Clients MUST NOT offer TLS versions older than 1.3.
 A badly configured TLS implementation could negotiate TLS 1.2 or another older version of TLS.
 An endpoint MUST terminate the connection if a version of TLS older than 1.3 is negotiated.

 ## ClientHello Size {#clienthello-size}